Preamble to the Constitution of India: Democratic

 The people of India elect their governments by a system of universal adult franchise, popularly known as "one person one vote".
 This representative form of government is suitable for governing the country because of its huge and diverse population.
 Every citizen of India 18 years of age or older and not otherwise debarred by law is entitled to vote.
-NOW TALKING ABOUT THE case of Mohan Lal Tripathi vs District Magistrate, the term "Democracy" was discussed and it was held that:"Democracy is a concept of political philosophy, an ideal which is practiced by many nations that are culturally advanced and politically mature via resorting to governance by representative of people directly or indirectly."The word democratic refers not only to political democracy but also to social and economic democracy.
+In the case of Mohan Lal Tripathi vs District Magistrate, the term "Democracy" was discussed and it was held that:"Democracy is a concept of political philosophy, an ideal which is practiced by many nations that are culturally advanced and politically mature via resorting to governance by representative of people directly or indirectly."The word democratic refers not only to political democracy but also to social and economic democracy.
 The main reason to incorporate democracy is to provide freedom to the people to choose their own representative and to save them from tyrant rulers.